Nanostring-Biostats/SpatialOmicsOverlay/specs.md

 test: https://github.com/Nanostring-Biostats/SpatialOmicsOverlay/blob/2a68865ebee908a149de508b5f0ccc92220e8fca/tests/testthat/test_addImage.R#L149
 4. The function produces reproducible results.
 test: https://github.com/Nanostring-Biostats/SpatialOmicsOverlay/blob/2a68865ebee908a149de508b5f0ccc92220e8fca/tests/testthat/test_addImage.R#L144
+5. The function must have SpatialOverlay object input.
+test:

 #### Specs for addPlottingFactor:
 1. The function only works on one factor at a time regardless of input type.